plustech/zhaodear/README.md

 # zhaodear
-a app focus girls shopping
+a app focus girls shopping ,develop by cc team